How Product and Engineering Teams Can Launch PPC Software Faster with Shape ADI

 The Shape ADI gives a headstart to companies who want to start building PPC solutions immediately.
 ADI users can skip the process and cost of building out and maintaining API integrations and data warehouse infrastructure.

 Forget spending months writing API integrations (that need constant API version updates) or determining how to best scale your data warehouse to handle multiple data pipelines.
-Shape ADI collects and stores current and historical PPC data across many major ad networks including Google Ads, Microsoft Ads, Facebook Ads, LinkedIn Ads, and Twitter Ads.
+Shape ADI collects and stores PPC data across many major ad networks including Google Ads, Microsoft Ads, Facebook Ads, LinkedIn Ads, and Twitter Ads.
 Regular version updates for each ad platform are completed by our engineering team and are automatically pushed to your fully-managed Shape data warehouse.

 2. Normalizes Data Across All Major Ad Networks